louisloechel/argocd-testing/README.md

 ## 3. Usage
 Find current templates and constraints within /gatekeeper-policies.
 Read more about this in the [gatekkeper docs](https://open-policy-agent.github.io/gatekeeper/website/docs/howto).

+The GH-Workflow under .github/workflows/tilt_geo_extraction.yml reads the ```dataDisclosed>recipients>country``` field and adds a geo-label to dev/service.yaml.

+ArgoCD continuously checks this repo, appying changes to the deployment, if the repo changes.

+🚨 OPA Gatekeeper checks the service.yaml for prohibited labels.
+In this case ```geo-US: "true"``` is not allowed to be deployed --> 💔 Sync Failed.

-For a simple trial run go to /dev/service.yaml and uncomment the line ```geo-US: "true"``` and commit your changes to this repo.
-Now argo with try to sync these changes, but fail due to our ```services-no-geo-label.yaml``` constraint.
-For a short demo watch [this video](https://tubcloud.tu-berlin.de/apps/files/?dir=/Shared/TOUCAN/AP3%20-%20Pipelines&openfile=3707970558).
+For a simple trial run go to tilt.yaml, change the country to "US" and commit your changes to this repo.
+Now argo with try to sync these changes, but fail due to our ```services-no-geo-us-label.yaml``` constraint.
+For a short demo watch [this video](https://tubcloud.tu-berlin.de/apps/files/?dir=/Shared/TOUCAN/AP3%20-%20Pipelines&openfile=3708126225).

+If you want to get things up and running angain, remove the ```geo-US: "true"``` label from dev/service.yaml, commit to GH and sync ArgoCD.